-Education Access to safe water and sanitation gives kids time and health for school.
+Education Access to safe water and sanitation gives kids the time and health for school.

-- 400 million children around the world 1 in 4 lack access to basic drinking water and/or sanitation at their schools. - Reductions in time spent collecting water increases school attendance, especially for girls. - Globally, 23% of all schools lack access to basic drinking water. - Kids are more likely to attend school when water and sanitation services are available there.
+- Reductions in time spent collecting water increases school attendance, especially for girls. - Globally, 29% of all schools lack access to basic drinking water. - Kids are more likely to attend school when water and sanitation are available there.
 (In one study, attendance increased from 58 to 80%.) - Having a sanitation solution at home means children are more likely to have higher cognitive test scores. - For every year a girl stays in school, her income as an adult is expected to increase by 20%.